varletjs/varlet/packages/varlet-ui/src/chip/docs/en-US.md

 ### Intro

-The component library provides `<var-chip>` used to display small pieces of information, set the paper to be closable through the `closable` attribute.
+Chip component, used to display some items, and supports closing items

 ### Install